IjzerenHein/famous-flex/docs/layouts/HeaderFooterLayout.md

 new LayoutController({
   layout: HeaderFooterLayout,
   layoutOptions: {
-    headerHeight: 60,    // header has height of 60 pixels
+    headerSize: 60,    // header has height of 60 pixels
-    footerHeight: 20     // footer has height of 20 pixels
+    footerSize: 20     // footer has height of 20 pixels
   },
   dataSource: {
 	   header: new Surface({content: 'This is the header surface'}),